 - Exploring joy and pain

 - Making decisions

 - Learning how to truly receive (and how scary that can be!)

 - Cultivating the strength to love even in challenging situations

 Nonviolent Communication was developed by Marshall Rosenberg who drew on the humanistic psychology of Carl Rogers and the nonviolence of Gandhi and Martin Luther King, and give you the tools to approach life in a way that includes your own needs, while considering others' and the needs of the wider environment.
 It is a process and a support for complicated times.

-Please either read Marshall Rosenberg's book A language of Life or watch some of his youtube videos of which this is one example before the course begins.
+You might like to read Marshall Rosenberg's book A language of Life or watch some of his youtube videos of which this is one example before you do a training in NVC.